Home › Editorial Standards

 Using exam dumps violates the terms of service of every major certifying body.
 Getting caught can result in permanent banning from future certifications, revocation of existing credentials, and in some cases employment consequences.
 More importantly, a certification earned by memorizing answers rather than understanding the material is a credential that signals knowledge the holder does not actually have.

-Our practice questions are original and designed around the published exam objectives.
-They test whether a candidate understands the concepts, not whether they have seen the actual test.
+Our practice questions are original and designed around published exam objectives and test specifications.
+They test whether a candidate understands the concepts and skills being assessed, not whether they have seen the actual questions.

 How We Cover Careers and Salaries